Gulf Coast Spring Challenge 2025

 • Judge: A person designated to score and/or time a competitor on a course.

-• Knock Over a Cone: Whenever any part of the motorcycle or competitor hits any part of the cone which cause the cone to have to be replaced to its assigned position.
+• Knock Over a Cone: Whenever any part of the motorcycle or competitor hits any part of the cone which causes the cone to have to be replaced to its assigned position.

 • Running Out of an Exercise: When the front and rear wheel of the motorcycle cross the imaginary line between the center points of the two adjacent cones where the motorcycle would not normally enter or exit an event.
 In events which use a visible boundary line, if the tire contact patch crosses the boundary line, the competitor has run out of the exercise.
-If the competitor runs out of an exercise, he/she must re-enter the exercise at the exact spot where they ran out of it in order to complete the exercise.
+If the competitor runs out of an exercise, he/she must re-enter the exercise at or before the point of exit in order to complete the exercise.
 Failing to re-enter at the same location will result in a “Fail to Complete an Exercise”.